 Cases about graffiti and holes in the road are right now sitting on the correct desk, in the correct administration, in the correct municipality because of FiksGataMi.
 FiksGataMi is the Nowegian version of the Open Source solution FixMyStreet, and maintained by NUUG.
 Recently this solution has been updated to a version 3 with geolocation features.

 Soon FiksGataMi will start its 10th year of operation in Norway.
 On average the service has had 3.500 unique users per year since 2011.
 Within the first months (March-July), the number of user was 3.700, Joinup reports in an article from 2011.

-With this solution, the Norwegian people have the possibility of reporting what is missing, faulty or trashed in the public outdoor environment.
+With this solution, Norwegians can report what is missing, faulty or trashed in the public outdoor environment.
 When the case has been sent, it is directed to the right department in the right municipality.
 Currently FiksGataMi has 66.639 active cases in the system, made by 31.512 unique users.
 That means 31.512 people who will not have to bother finding the right department to send to case to, because FiksGataMi has already done it for them.

 Digital solution for the public good

 FiksGataMi is part of an international open source webservice.
 The technology is based on the open source solution OpenStreetMap.
 Municipalities do not have to sign up anywhere and the solution can be used anywhere in the country.

 When I, the author, asked if the solution is a success in Norway, Petter Reinholdtsen, head of NUUG replies: ’Hvorvidt den er en suksess får andre vurdere, men det er ingen tvil om at den har påvirket i positiv retning hvordan det offentlige forholder seg til dugnadsbasert samfunnsnyttig informasjonsteknologi.’ (‘Whether it is a success is up to others to judge, but there is no doubt that it has had an impact on how the public sector relates to voluntary socially beneficial information technology’, my translation)